Arrrlex/bdqm-hyperparam-tuning/README.md

     Take a look at the `name` column.
 You should see:

     - One job named `mysql` (That's where the database is running)
-    - Two jobs named `tune-amptorch-hy` (That's the hyperparam tuning jobs)
+    - Two jobs named `tune-amptorch-hy` (That's the hyperparameter tuning jobs)
     - One job named `interactive-gpu-` (That's your current node)

     In the column `status`, you'll see `R` (running) or `Q` (queued).